-The majority of Thirtle's watercolours are of his home city and the surrounding Norfolk countryside, many being riverside scenes.
-He exhibited only ninety-seven works, mainly in Norwich.
-His style, which was influenced by Thomas Girtin, John Crome and to a lesser extent by John Sell Cotman, was both technically accomplished and individual.
+The majority of Thirtle's watercolours are of Norwich and the surrounding Norfolk countryside, many being riverside scenes.
+His style, which was influenced by Thomas Girtin, Crome and (to a lesser extent) John Sell Cotman, was both technically accomplished and individual.
 His earlier landscapes were painted with a restricted range of buffs, blues and grey-browns, but he later developed a brilliancy of colour, producing works that included angular block forms.
-He published his Manuscript Treatise on Watercolour, mainly a reference manual for his own use.
-Unhappily, several of his watercolours have deteriorated over the years, because the indigo pigment that he used has since faded and reddened.
+Unhappily, the quality of several of his watercolours has deteriorated, due to the fading of a particular indigo pigment that he used extensively and to great effect.